Updated on 15 December 2022

 10. It’s easy to get to!

 If you live in the UK, simply hop on the ferry and a few hours’ later you’ll be in Normandy.
 Our beautiful part of France boasts four ferry ports linking us to Portsmouth, Poole and Newhaven.
 You can travel in the comfort of your own car and enjoy lots of space and fresh air once on board!
 If you’re a cycling enthusiast, you can take your bike too.
 If you’re travelling from the US or Canada, Normandy is just an hour’s drive from Paris Charles de Gaulle Airport.
-You can also catch a train from Paris Saint-Lazare station and 80 minutes later you’ll be in Rouen!
+You can also catch a train from Paris Saint-Lazare station and 60 minutes later you’ll be in Giverny or 80 minutes later in Rouen!